 If you don’t want sex with your partner, try doing none of the above, plus make it clear that you are entitled to sex.
 For good measure, make them feel guilty for not putting out as much as they ought to.

 This concurs with what a clinical sex therapist told me.
 She said of all the many couples she’d ever seen, their sexual problems all boiled down to one thing – problems with intimacy.

 That’s right.
 All of her clients’ sexual problems were caused by the same thing – problems with physical and emotional intimacy.

 So that’s the second reason Gorgeous Man is a top-shelf lover.
 He almost always freely dispenses physical cuddles 24/7, and I can rely on his emotional support 24/7.

 Are you a top-shelf lover?

 What do you think?
-Again I think this important topic of sexual intimacy suffers because we are uncomfortable talking about it.
-So.
-Are you happy with your past &/or present sex?
+Again, I think this important topic of sexual intimacy suffers because we are uncomfortable talking about it.
+So, are you happy with your past and/or present sex?
 What makes the difference between great, or ho hum, or crappy sex?
 What makes the difference between sex and no sex?
 I’d love to hear your opinions & experiences with this fraught topic.
 Please comment below.
 You don’t need to use your real name if you’d prefer your comments to be private.

-Subscribe now: Click here to join me as I integrate my personal, clinical, & academic experiences to better understand how we can all get more love, better sex, less stress, & easier success.
+Subscribe now: Click here to join me as I integrate my personal, clinical, & academic experiences to better understand how we can all get more love, less stress, and easier success.